microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-07.md

 ## Notes & Guidance

-This challenge will add the Dapr secrets building block to the TrafficControl application.
+This challenge will add the Dapr secrets building block to the `TrafficControlService`.
 The following figure depicts the enhancement:

 <img src="../images/Challenge-07/secrets-management-operation.png" style="padding-top: 25px;" />